TheCherry/ARK_LINUX/README.md

 -USEALLAVAILABLECORES -nomansky -SM4

 ### Freeze
-Give your system more Swap!
-Best is on SSD.
+~~Give your system more Swap!
+Best is on SSD.~~
+There are no realy fix, Swap can delay the freeze start, but the whole system freeze anyway, sometimes.
 To fix a freeze quickly: **CTRL+ALT+F1** and back to **CTRL+ALT+ F7 / F8** or login by *F1* and kill it with htop.

 # My System